Diagnosing chaos with projected ensembles of process tensors: Results

 \subsubsection{Temporal Correlations and Markovianization}

 By comparing with the Haar average process, we have interpreted the QDE as a measure of the randomness of the dynamics.
-The behavior of Haar random process tensors has previously been studied and is shown to be typically Markovian for large environment dimensions~\cite{Pedro2020}.
-Additionally, systems locally coupled to chaotic environments have recently been shown to obey Markovian dynamics in the weak coupling limit~\cite{odonovan2024}.
-It is thus natural to ask if the chaotic dynamics of short-ranged lattice models is sufficiently random to produce approximately Markovian behavior in the process tensor.
+The behavior of Haar random process tensors have previously been studied and is shown to be typically Markovian for large environment dimensions~\cite{Pedro2020}.
+Additionally, chaotic dynamics have been studied as a sufficient mechanism for producing Markovian behavior~\cite{Strasberg_2023, odonovan2024}.
+It is thus natural to probe non-Markovian correlations in chaotic, short-ranged lattice models to see if they are sufficiently random to produce Markovian behavior in the process tensor.

 To study this problem, we first define a quantifier of temporal correlations.
 Previously, the mutual information been established as a quantifier of non-Markovian correlations~\cite{processtensor, processtensor2}: those that are transmitted through the environment only.
 Here, we use the mutual information between temporal regions $B_1$ and $B_2$ of the process tensor, defined as